 Located in Ponta Negra, Camaroes Potiguar is a stylish and creative homage to prawns.
 That’s right—prawns!
 Another fantastic seafood option in Brazil is this bright and charming restaurant that never wants for a crowd.
 Find your way into the restaurant and start your meal with a refreshing appetiser followed by any number of the unique and scrumptious options available.
 For those travellers who are allergic to or not a fan of prawns, ample dishes are featuring different proteins to satisfy your tastes.
 The environment is half the entertainment with walls made of wine corks, plants and more!

 Seafood and Barbeque.
-Two cuisine concepts that aren’t normally paired together are matched beautifully at Restaurante do Antônio.
+Two cuisine concepts that aren’t usually paired together are matched beautifully at Restaurante do Antônio.
 Once you are there, you will be treated to a rustic scenery to enjoy your meal.
-The restaurant is 7km from Atins and is located in the middle the dunes and the sea which means it isn’t the easiest place to get to (two hours by foot, R$40 by car).
-With lagoons nearby it would be easy to make this culinary feast a half-day adventure.
-Explore the lagoons and then have a leisurely lunch at Restaurante do Antônio and you’ll have wonderful memories of the place for a lifetime.
+The restaurant is 7km from Atins and is located in the middle the dunes and the sea which mean it isn’t the easiest place to get to (two hours by foot, R$40 by car).
+With lagoons nearby, it would be easy to make this culinary feast a half-day adventure.
+Explore the lagoons and then have a leisurely lunch at Restaurante do Antônio, and you’ll have beautiful memories of the place for a lifetime.